-18. [I/O Registers] window
+17. [I/O Registers] window

-- Display and modification - Do not change values of the User Break Controller because it is used by the emulator. - For each Watchdog Timer register, there are two registers to be separately used for write and read operations.
+- Display and modification - Do not change values of the User Break Controller because it is used by the emulator. - For each watchdog timer and RCLK watchdog timer register, there are two registers to be separately used for write and read operations.